metio/terraform-provider-k8s/docs/data-sources/scheduling_koordinator_sh_reservation_v1alpha1_manifest.md

 - `namespace` (String) Namespace of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/
 - `resource_version` (String) Specific resourceVersion to which this reference is made, if any.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#concurrency-control-and-consistency
 - `uid` (String) UID of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#uids

+<a id="nestedatt--spec--taints"></a>
+### Nested Schema for `spec.taints`

+Required:

+- `effect` (String) Required.
+The effect of the taint on podsthat do not tolerate the taint.Valid effects are NoSchedule, PreferNoSchedule and NoExecute.
+- `key` (String) Required.
+The taint key to be applied to a node.

+Optional:

+- `time_added` (String) TimeAdded represents the time at which the taint was added.It is only written for NoExecute taints.
+- `value` (String) The taint value corresponding to the taint key.